openartmarket/sui-move/CONTRIBUTING.md

 1. We use tests to verify the code works as expected.
 2. We use prettier to format the code.
 3. We use eslint to check for common errors.

-### Formatting

-The code is autoformatted when running this command Configuration for the formatter is in the `.prettierrc` file

-    npm run format

-### Linting

-The code is linted for warnings and errors when running this command Configuration for the linter is in the `.eslintrc.json` file

-    npm run lint

 ### Compile